The borehole monitors groundwater level in the Permo–Triassic-aged Dawlish Sandstone Formation near Exeter in south-west England.

 The borehole was drilled as an observation well.

-It was drilled at a diameter of 311 mm from surface to 18.44 metres with 203 mm diameter casing inserted.
+It was drilled at a diameter of 311 mm from surface to 18.44 m with 203 mm diameter casing inserted.
 The remainder of the borehole was drilled at 146 mm diameter then opened up to 194 mm diameter.

 Hydrograph response